YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 -R[ESERVED_BYTES]=size
 ~~~~~~~~~~~~~~~~~~~~~~~

 Specifies the size to be reserved in each database block.
 RESERVED_BYTES is generally used to reserve room for compatibility with other implementations of M or to observe communications protocol restrictions.
 RESERVED_BYTES may also be used as a user-managed fill factor.
+RESERVED_BYTES controls both index and data reserved bytes.

 The minimum RESERVED_BYTES is 0 bytes.
 The maximum RESERVED_BYTES = Block Size - Key Size - 40 (Block/Record header overheads).